 The Problem: The unit rotates at low speed (under 400 rpm) and is throwing gearboxes and snapping drive belts.
 The customer needs a way to identify the problem and to prevent its recurrence.

 The Solution: We recommended the GE Bently Nevada 2300 Series Vibration Monitor.
 By knowing the rotational rate of the motor and the number of teeth on the gears, the user can calculate the gear mesh frequency.
 With the 2300 they can monitor this specific frequency to see the state of the gearbox.
 Waveform data can also be shown on an oscilloscope or a condition monitor such as the GE Bently Nevada VB7 condition monitor.
 If the waveform shows a spike matching up with the gear mesh frequency then the customer will have a pretty good idea that the gear has a chipped or has a broken tooth.
 If they see the waveform modulate with run speed then it could be a worn out gear mesh or the gears could be too far apart to mesh consistently.

 The second part of the application involved the snapping of drive belts.
 Again, the user can calculate the belt pass frequency and use the 2300 to monitor this as well.
 The belt pass frequency is dependent on the belt length and, before the belt snaps it will elongate.
 Rather than monitor the amplitude of this signal we are more interested in the frequency.
 By using a low frequency sensor and monitoring the range of frequencies where the belt pass frequency would be, the user can determine when the belt has elongated and the operator can change a low cost belt rather than deal with the damage caused by the snapped belt balling up in the machine.

 Other part numbers are available to order but are not currently in stock.
-Current availability for non-stock parts is "Usually ships in 3-4 weeks".
+Current availability for non-stock parts is "Call for availability".
 Click here to select options